polysyllabic/chaos/README.md

 TCC requires specific hardware to run, including a Raspberry Pi 4 and a DualShock controller (the controller for the PlayStation 4), which may constitue a significant expense.
-To play PS5-only games like The Last of Us Part 1 Remake, you will require still more hardware.
+To play PS5-only games on the PlayStation, you will require still more hardware.

 Chaos only sees the incoming pattern of controller signals.
 It has no idea what is actually happening in the game.
 During cutscenes, death animations, or other places where the ordinary